 One other tip I've learned is to pre-wash the extensions in an apple cider vinegar bath and let the hair air-dry the night before.
 If you have a sensitive scalp like me, this method may help keep away the itch that the film on the hair can cause.

-If you're feeling brave enough to take on the challenge of doing this style yourself, first, I'd like to say I commend you because I don't have the patience, and second, there are many YouTube videos out there if you find yourself stuck during the process.
+If you're feeling brave enough to take on the challenge of doing this style yourself, first, I commend you because I don't have the patience, and second, there are many YouTube videos out there if you find yourself stuck during the process.
 If you're like me and leave protective styling beyond cornrows to the professionals, here are a couple of things you should know: For one, crocheting is an option.
-You'll spend half the time in the chair with similar results—though I have found crocheting can feel heavier than individual twists.
+You'll spend half the time in the chair with similar results—though I've found crocheting can feel heavier than individual twists.
 If you're going the individual route and want Havana twists with a natural look, let your stylist know you'd like the Invisible Twist method.

 Protect Your Edges

-Moisture and a healthy scalp are still the names of the game with or without a protective style.
-This starts from the beginning of installing your twists.
-Many stylists like to use a gel or pomade to smooth the root and ends of hair to make sure your hair blends well with the extensions.
-Ampro Shine 'n Jam Conditioning Gel is a popular option, but my scalp prefers Oyin's Burnt Sugar Pomade.
+Moisture and a healthy scalp are still the names of the game, with or without a protective style, and this starts from the beginning of installing your twists.
+Many stylists like to use a gel or pomade to smooth your roots and ends and make sure your hair blends well with the extensions.
+Ampro's Shine 'n Jam Conditioning Gel is a popular option, but my scalp prefers Oyin's Burnt Sugar Pomade.

 Even when I'm wearing a protective style, I still keep my wash day schedule (which is every Sunday).
-As a 4c girl, moisture is my hair's best friend and without it, I end up with split ends.
+As a 4C girl, moisture is my hair's best friend and without it, I end up with split ends.
 When washing a protective style, you'll focus on your scalp.
-Finding a sulfate-free rinse with ingredients like apple cider vinegar and tea tree oil (like TXTR. by Cantu AVC + Tea Tree Soothing Shampoo) may help rinse away the build-up.
+Finding a sulfate-free rinse with ingredients like apple cider vinegar and tea tree oil (like TXTR by Cantu's ACV + Tea Tree Soothing Shampoo) may help rinse away the buildup.

-I then follow up with a conditioner to hydrate and eliminate frizz and a scalp treatment like Girl + Hair's RESTORE+ Restoring Hair Treatment Balm with a pointed applicator to each section of my head.
+I then follow up with a conditioner to hydrate and eliminate frizz as well as a scalp treatment, like Girl + Hair's Restore+ Restoring Hair Treatment Balm, with a pointed applicator to each section of my head.

-Because the hair can take a while to dry after a wash, wrap your head in a towel to help soak up the excess water, and leave the hair down to air dry.
-If you're wearing crochet, you may have to blow the middle of your hair, to get it completely dry.
+Because hair can take a while to dry after a wash, wrap your head in a towel to help soak up the excess water, then leave your hair down to air dry.
+If you're wearing crochet, you may have to blow dry the middle of your hair to get it completely dry.

-It's been 4-6 weeks (McClean recommends leaving in a protective style no longer than four weeks), and now it's time to take down your style.
+It's been four to six weeks (McClean recommends leaving in a protective style no longer than four weeks), and now it's time to take down your style.
 In the interest of time, you can always go back to your stylist to have them take your style down.
-If you're going to take the time to do it yourself, there are few things to note.
+If you're going to take the time to do it yourself, make note of a few things.
 Shedding is normal, according to McClean. "it is normal to experience shedding after you take a style down that you've had in for more than a day," she says.
 "But, it's important to comb your hair out before applying shampoo after having a style in for more than a day.
 I always recommend combing your hair out with conditioner and water before shampooing your hair.
 This will prevent hair from matting up."

-Next, you'll want to use a clarifying shampoo like Moroccanoil's Clarifying Shampoo since it has keratin, argan, and avocado oils meant to restore hair while it rids hair of buildup.
+Next, you'll want to use a clarifying shampoo like Moroccanoil's Clarifying Shampoo, since it has keratin, argan, and avocado oils meant to restore hair while eliminating buildup.